Florida in the American Civil War: Surrender and immediate aftermath

 Lang was again leading the Florida Brigade with Lee's army when it formally surrendered at Appomattox Court House on April 9, 1865.
 Johnston surrendered at Bennett Place on April 26, ending the war for the 89,270 soldiers in North Carolina, South Carolina, Georgia, and Florida.

 In early May 1865, Edward M. McCook's Union division was assigned to re-establish Federal control and authority in Florida.
 On May 13, G.W.
 Scott surrendered the last active Confederate troops in the state to McCook.

 On May 20, General McCook read Lincoln's Emancipation Proclamation during a ceremony in Tallahassee, officially ending slavery in Florida.
+More specifically, it was read at the Knott House.
 That same day, his jubilant troopers raised the U.S. flag over the state capitol building.
 Tallahassee was the penultimate Confederate state capital to rejoin the Union.
 Austin, Texas, rejoined the next month.

 Yulee was imprisoned for helping Jefferson Davis escape, and Lesley hid Judah Benjamin in a swamp before he fled to the Gamble Mansion.

 Following the end of the Civil War, Florida was part of the Third Military District.

 Lewis Thornton Powell, a member of the Booth Conspiracy from Live Oak, was hanged in Washington and later buried in Geneva, Florida.

 Restoration to Union

+This tumultuous period of Florida's history from 1865 until 1877 took place during the presidencies of Andrew Johnson (April 15, 1865 – March 4, 1869), Ulysses S. Grant (March 4, 1869 – March 4, 1877) and Rutherford B. Hayes (March 4, 1877 – March 4, 1881).

 After meeting the requirements of Reconstruction, including ratifying amendments to the US Constitution to abolish slavery and grant citizenship to former slaves, Florida's representatives were readmitted to Congress.
 The state was fully restored to the United States on June 25, 1868.
 Convention delegate E.C.
 Love was a leader in restoring the Democratic Party in Florida.

 Although the military forces in Florida were to leave on July 4, 1868 (following the restoration to the Union), Governor Reed requested the continuation of Union forces.
 Almost nine years later, as part of the Compromise of 1877, in which Southern Democrats would acknowledge Republican Rutherford B. Hayes as president, Republicans agreed to meet certain demands.
 One such demand that affected Florida was the removal of all US military forces from the former Confederate states.
 At the time, US troops remained in only Louisiana, South Carolina, and Florida, but the Compromise completed their withdrawal from the region.